Your How-to Guide to Visiting Jeronimos Monastery in Lisbon

 This post may contain affiliate links.
 If you click on an affiliate link, at no additional cost to you, I will earn a small commission if you decide to book.
 Please check out my privacy policy and disclosure for more information.

-Is Jerónimos Monastery Lisbon Worth Visiting
+Is Visiting Jeronimos Monastery Worth It?

-archway with details in jeronimos monastery
+limestone archway while visiting jeronimos monastery

-As you step inside this dedicated Seven Wonders of Portugal, you’ll be greeted by a vast open space filled with natural sunlight streaming through the windows.
-The elaborate stone pillars and arches give it a grandeur that is truly awe-inspiring.
+As you step inside this dedicated Seven Wonders of Portugal, you will be greeted by a vast open space filled with natural sunlight streaming through the open-air arches.
+The cast of light and shadows from the stone pillars is any photographer’s dream, and quite possibly one of the best Instagrammable places in Portugal.

 Early Beginnings (1496)